Showing posts with label fort payne. Show all posts

 Fort Payne City Park

-In Fort Payne City Park we saw several historical markers and the individual statues of Teddy Wayne Gentry, Jeffery Alan Cook, Randy Yeuell Owen, and Mark Joel Herndon of the group Alabama.
+At Fort Payne City Park, we saw several historical markers and the individual statues of Teddy Wayne Gentry, Jeffery Alan Cook, Randy Yeuell Owen, and Mark Joel Herndon, all members of the group Alabama.

 Fort Payne's Fort

-The fort, consisting of a log house and large stockade, was built in 1838 by order of General Winfield Scott, commander of military forces responsible for the removal of Cherokee Indians.
+The fort, consisting of a log house and an enormous stockade, was built in 1838 by order of General Winfield Scott, commander of military forces responsible for the removal of Cherokee Indians.

 Soldiers occupying the fort were commanded by Captain John C. Payne, for whom the fort was named.